US judge orders North Korea to pay $500M in student's death

 The 22-year-old was blind and deaf, his arms were curled and mangled and he was jerking violently and howling, completely unresponsive to his family's attempts to comfort him.
 His once straight teeth were misaligned, and he had an unexplained scarred wound on his foot.
 An expert said in court papers that the injuries suggested he had been tortured with electrocution.

-A neurologist later concluded that the college student suffered brain damage, likely from a loss of blood flow to the brain for 5-20 minutes.
+North Korea has denied that Warmbier was tortured and has said he contracted botulism while in custody.

-The complaint also said Warmbier, who was from a suburb of Cincinnati, Ohio, was pressured to make a televised confession and then convicted of subversion after a one-hour trial.
+The complaint also said Warmbier, who was from a suburb of Cincinnati, Ohio, was pressed to make a televised confession, then convicted of subversion after a one-hour trial.
 He was denied communication with his family.
-In early June 2017, Warmbier's parents were informed he was in a coma and had been in that condition for one year.
+In early June 2017, his parents were informed he was in a coma and had been in that condition for one year.

+Though foreign nations are generally immune from being sued in United States courts, Howell cited several exceptions that she said allowed the case to move forward and for her to hold North Korea liable.
+Those include the fact that North Korea has been designated by the U.S. as a sponsor of terrorism, that the Warmbiers are U.S. citizens and that North Koreans' conduct amounts to torture and hostage taking.

+The lawsuit was brought on the Warmbiers' behalf by Richard Cullen, a prominent Virginia lawyer and former United States attorney.